 WHAT TO SERVE WITH SCHWEINSHAXE

 Pork knuckle sides can include sauerkraut, braised cabbage, potato dumplings, creamy mash, potato salad (or keto potato salad), a green salad, and pickled red onions.
-I also love gremolata as well as gravy!
+I also love gremolata as well as plenty of delicious gravy!

 SERVING SIZES